kamranayub/kamranayub.github.io/input/posts/2017-02-04-powershell-dsc-git-lfs-binaries.md

 <!-- More -->

+## Updates

+- **6/14/2017**: My good friend and colleague [Erik](https://erikonarheim.com) was going through this exercise at work and let me know the code doesn't *actually* work.
+Whoops!
+Apparently when I tested, the binaries weren't actually in Git LFS since I had already checked them in.
+However, I did manage to solve the issue but for now you may need to use a custom Script resource until I release a DSC module.
+[Check out this post](/posts/2017-06-14-downloading-git-lfs-files-from-tfs-vsts) for an explanation and solution.
+I will update this post again with my new resource once available.

 ## Using a network share

 Depending on the software, there are multiple ways to do the installation--using the [Package](https://msdn.microsoft.com/en-us/powershell/dsc/packageresource) resource, copying files/manipulating the registry, etc. Common to all cases is the fact you need a *source* of the installation.
 Typically this is an exe, msi, zip, or some other large binary file.